Where does the Born Rule come from? Superposition: Conclusion: The Born Rule

+This ontic difference comes out mathematically, not in the addition of the $n\times1$ state vectors, but in the non-zero off-diagonal elements of the $n\times n$ matrix treatment of density matrices (as well as in the prior incidence matrix treatment of superposition events as opposed to classical discrete events).

-\subsection{Conclusion: The Born Rule}
+\section{Conclusion: The Born Rule}

-The Born Rule does not occur in ordinary classical probability theory because that theory does not include superposition events.
-When superposition events are introduced into the purely mathematical theory, then the Born Rule naturally emerges as a feature of the mathematical treatment of superposition.
+The Born Rule does not occur in ordinary classical probability theory because that theory does not include superposition events and the accompanying amplitudes (that come from representing the density matrix of a superposition event as an outer product).
+When superposition events are introduced into the purely mathematical theory, then the probability of outcomes can be computed as the \textit{squares} of the coefficients in the normalized vector $\vert s \rangle$ associated with the superposition event $\Sigma S$.
+But that means that the coefficients could be negative which is necessary if the superposition events (as ``states'') are to form a vector space.
+And the requirement that the state space be a vector space is precisely what is required by the Superposition Principle as pointed out by Dirac.

+\begin{quotation} The superposition process is a kind of additive process and implies that states can in some way be added to give new states.
+The states must therefore be connected with mathematical quantities of a kind which can be added together to give other quantities-of the same kind.
+The most obvious of such quantities are vectors. ...

+We now assume that each state of a dynamical system at a particular time corresponds to a ket vector, the correspondence being such that if a state results from the superposition of certain other states, its corresponding ket vector is expressible linearly in terms of the corresponding ket vectors of the other states, and conversely. \cite[pp. 15-16]{dirac:principles} \end{quotation}